 Q: How many people does this impact?

-The policy applies to rising sophomores, juniors and seniors – the majority of whom qualify for single rooms within the College’s residence halls.
-There are only about 55 double rooms available to upperclassmen, so the policy will really affect only a small number of students who choose to take advantage of the option.
-However, we felt strongly the option should be available to current and future students, because for a very small number of students, this policy is very important to feeling fully comfortable and accepted in the Connecticut College community.
+The policy applies to rising sophomores, juniors and seniors – the majority of whom qualify for single rooms within the College’s residence houses.
+There are only about 55 double rooms available to upperclassmen, so the policy affects only a small number of students who choose to take advantage of the option each year.
+However, this policy is very important to ensuring that all students feel fully comfortable and accepted in the Connecticut College community.

 Q: Under this policy, can couples live together?

 No. First-year students and transfer students are assigned roommates of the same biological sex.
-Rising sophomores, juniors and seniors who wish to take advantage of the new policy must enter into any roommate arrangement as willing partners.
+Rising sophomores, juniors and seniors who wish to take advantage of gender-inclusive housing must enter into any roommate arrangement as willing partners.
 First-year and transfer students can live with someone of a different biological sex only by going through the College’s room change process, which takes place a few weeks into the fall semester.